Stuff and Nonsense

-Anatomy of a mouse (day 1)
+Anatomy of a mouse

-But there are only rare occurrences these days where <table>s beat CSS, and standards-based sites need not lack the visual appeal that brands like Disney rightly demand.
+But there were only rare occurrences these days where tables beat CSS, and standards-based sites need not lack the visual appeal that brands like Disney rightly demand.
 Understanding this, our client pushed us to find solutions that (I hope) work well.
-So 'hats off', plus links to the 'far cleverer than me people' who dreamed up answers to the questions that this site redesign posed.
+So hats off, plus links to the far cleverer than me people who dreamed up answers to the questions that this site redesign posed.
+Let’s look first at the home page and other components common to all pages.

-The Disney toolbar
+The Disney worldwide toolbar

-Adjustments here were to add <noscript> content and a hypertext link which accommodates browsers without scripting or Flash enabled.
-We also wrapped the toolbar in it's own <div> and added a title attribute to warn customers about a possible change in the 'active' window.
+The ‘More Disney Magic’ toolbar was a Flash movie—over which we had no control—fed by a JavaScript from another server, allowing Disney world-wide to update multiple sites from a single source.
+For accessibility, I added a <noscript> content and a hypertext link to accommodate browsers without scripting or Flash enabled.
+We also wrapped the toolbar in it’s own <div> and added a title attribute to warn customers about a possible change in the ‘active’ window.

 <div id="disney-corporate" title="Links to external sites" >

-<script type="text/javascript" src="SCRIPT SOURCE"></script>
+<script type="text/javascript" src=""></script>

 <noscript>

-<a href="http://www.disney.co.uk/">Disney UK</a>
+<a href="https://www.disney.co.uk/">Disney UK</a>

 </noscript>